Charcot-Marie-Tooth disease: CMT2, CMT4, and others

 Course and management.
 Plasma exchange and intravenous immunoglobulin treatment were ineffective.
 Chemotherapy followed by hematopoietic stem cell transplantation led to incomplete improvement of the sensorimotor neuropathic symptoms and a significant reduction in the paraprotein.
 The axonal neuropathy of this patient seemed to be directly linked to the IgG type I cryoprotein induced by a plasma call dyscrasia.

-Peripheral neuropathy in cryoglobulinemia is caused by deposition of cryoglobulins in the endoneurium or in the vasa nervorum leading to a vasculitis.
-Deposition of immune complexes within vessel walls has been suggested as a final common pathway leading to an inflammatory response and subsequent damage to the vessel wall (30).
 It is not known why some patients with cryoglobulinemia develop neuropathy and some do not.
 A peripheral neuropathy can be found in all three types of cryoglobulinemia; however, most cases have a mixed cryoglobulinemia.
 Although factors such as age and the amount of the immunoglobulin seem to influence the development of neuropathy in cryoglobulinemia, other genetic or environmental factors are probably involved.
 The titer of the cryoglobulins in an individual patient is one of the markers of disease activity.
-In a study, cryoglobulin titers were higher in polyneuropathy and mononeuritis multiplex than in small fiber neuropathy (29).
+In a study, cryoglobulin titers were higher in polyneuropathy and mononeuritis multiplex than in small fiber neuropathy (33).

 The immunoglobulin can frequently be discerned by direct immunofluorescence or ultrastructural examination of a nerve biopsy.